Haijiang Cai, Ph.D.

 We use multidisciplinary approaches including transgenic mice, optogenetics, chemogenetics, in vivo calcium imaging, various behavioral assays, brain slice electrophysiology, virus and non-virus based neuronal tracing, stereotaxic injection and surgery, immunohistology and microscopy imaging.

 2. Brain circuits for gut-brain communication.
-Satiation signals such as CCK are released in the gastrointestinal tract (GI tract) during a meal.
-They activate the vagus nerves to reach the central brain nucleus tractus solitarius (NTS), and then to the parabrachial nucleus (PBN).
-PBN sends information further to CEA and other nucleus to stop eating.
-Other anorexigenic signals including visceral malaise and bitter tastant, are also using similar pathways to reach the brain regions to mediate various behavioral responses.
-Interestingly, CEA neurons represent the first inhibitory relay in this pathway.
-Therefore, functional circuits mapping using c-Fos cannot go further downstream of this pathway directly.
-The genetic identification of CEA neurons provided us a fascinating tool to investigate the gut-brain communication in a specific way and to determine the downstream brain regions after CEA.
+Satiation signals, such as cholecystokinin (CCK), are released in the gastrointestinal (GI) tract during a meal.
+These signals activate the vagus nerve, which transmits information to the brainstem’s nucleus tractus solitarius (NTS), and subsequently to the parabrachial nucleus (PBN).
+The PBN then relays this information to the central amygdala (CeA) to suppress eating.
+Interestingly, CeA neurons serve as the first inhibitory relay in this pathway.
+As a result, functional circuit mapping using c-Fos cannot directly trace activity downstream of the CeA.
+The genetic identification of CeA neurons has provided us with a powerful tool to determine the downstream brain regions influenced by the CeA and to investigate the neural circuit mechanisms underlying gut-brain communication.

 TEACHING